WHAT'S PROJECT CONSENT?

 WHAT IS RAPE CULTURE?

 At Project Consent, we define rape culture as the global epidemic in which sexual assault is trivialized or belittled.
 As comedian Gaby Dunn said it best, "[Rape culture] is a collection of micro-aggressions that lead up to the normalization of sexual assault."
-Examples of rape culture can be seen in popular culture, in which rape is often sexualized or written off in entertainment.
-They can also be found in ingrained values, such as "She was asking for it!" and "Men can't be raped."
+Rape culture is when you to turn a blind eye rather than extend a hand, simply because it seems easier.
 At Project Consent, we believe that it's the small things that are the most pervasive and that allow sexual assault to bypass without any serious repercussions.
 Rather than accepting this way of thinking, we advocate a better future in which sexual assault is condemned without a second thought.

 HOW IS CONSENT RELEVANT?

 Building a consent culture is the first step, but a vital one.
 By promoting consent, we are reminding society that violations of someone's agency should never be taken lightly.
 Rather than continuing to teach that the blame is on victims, we want it known that consent is always an established right, not a removable luxury.
 Creating a consent-based culture is the groundwork to battling sexual assault as a whole and while we don't expect it to eradicate sexual assault altogether, we believe that it's a message worth putting out there.